 Which hotels are open?

 Most hotels and Disney Vacation Club resorts are open and welcoming guests.
-While the following resorts are currently closed, they have announced that they will begin a phased reopening soon, and are currently accepting reservations:

 What resort services are unavailable?